adnanmajeed82/Knowledge-based-Systems./README.md

 Course Description
 This course introduces the fundamental concepts, techniques, and tools used in Knowledge-Based Systems (KBS), a core area of Artificial Intelligence.
 The course focuses on knowledge representation, reasoning, inference mechanisms, expert systems, and real-world applications.
 Students will gain both theoretical understanding and practical exposure to designing and implementing knowledge-based solutions.

+Introduction: data, information and knowledge.
+Types of knowledge.
+The concept of learning.
+Introduction to artificial intelligence and machine learning.
+Architecture of KBS.
+Knowledge acquisition techniques, knowledge representation techniques, inference strategies-data driven, goal-driven.
+Inference techniques-rule based systems, prepositional and predicate logic, fuzzy logic, and evolutionary algorithms.
+KBS case study(use appropriate programming language to build logic-driven application)

+Course general Description:
+Knowledge-based systems has two essential elements which are the knowledge representation and the reasoning methods.
+To develop a KBS system, issues on knowledge engineering, various types of knowledge representations, reasoning strategies and KBS architecture are explored.
+Specifically, some selected advanced topics such as rule-based system, semantics networks, logic representation, frame-based system, model-based reasoning, case-based reasoning, qualitative reasoning, and examples of industrial applications will be covered
 ________________________________________
 Course Learning Outcomes (CLOs)
 After successful completion of this course, students will be able to: